 At Sugarland, the Reading Team works with children in small groups.
 Children are identified for these groups based on many educational criteria and assessments.
 We work on supporting the instruction that is taking place in the classrooms.
 Focus in these groups is based on the needs that are indicated through assessments and observations.These needs are met through a variety of ways which may include: reading appropriately leveled books, word work, word study, poetry and comprehension activities.
 The children are seen 3 to 5 times a week depending on the type of group they are in.As children progress and show more independence they are exited from their small group and are released back into the classroom setting.
-If you have any questions about your child's involvement in one of these groups, please feel free to contact any one of us and we will be glad to talk with you.
+If you have any questions about your child's placement in one of these groups, please feel free to contact us, we will be glad to talk with you.

 The Role of the Reading Team